-Term Definition Adjusting the Cohort The cohort is adjusted by adding students who transfer in to the cohort and subtracting students who transfer out of the cohort.
-Dropout Any student who exits school between October 1 and September 30 with a D27: EXIT/Withdrawal type of 14, 16, 17, 19 or 20 AND does not re-enroll in school by September 30.
-Dropout Graduation Summary Report A web-based application that allows schools and districts to verify the accuracy of their dropout and graduate data submitted via KIDS EXIT & EOYA records.
-Five-Year Cohort A cohort to capture those students who persist in school and graduate in their fifth year.
-Four-Year Cohort The number of students who graduate in four years with a regular high school diploma divided by the number of students who entered high school four years earlier (adjusting for transfers in and out).
-Graduate Any student who exits school by September 30 with a D27: EXIT/Withdrawal type of 8 or 22.
+TERMINOLOGY Term Definition Adjusting the Cohort The cohort is adjusted by adding students who transfer into the cohort and subtracting students who transfer out of the cohort.
+Cohort Consists of the incoming first-time ninth graders plus transfers in, minus transfers out.
+The 2016-2019 four-year graduation cohort includes 2015-2016 first-time freshmen plus transfers in, minus transfers out.
+Dropout AnystudentwhoexitsschoolbetweenOctober1andSeptember30witha D28:EXIT/Withdrawaltype of14,16,17,19or20 AND doesnotre-enroll in school by September 30.
+Dropout Graduatio n Summary A web-based application that allows schools and districts to verify the accuracy of their dropout and graduate data submitted via KIDS EXIT & EOYA records.
+Report Five-Year Cohort Acohorttocapturethosestudentswhopersistinschoolandgraduatein their fifth year.
+Four-Year Cohort Thenumber of students who graduate in four years with a regular high school diplomadivided by the number of students who entered high school four years earlier (adjusting for transfers in and out).
+Graduate AnystudentwhoexitsschoolbySeptember30withaD28: EXIT/Withdrawal type of 8 or 22.
 Kansas Individual Data on Students (KIDS) system The web-based application by which schools submit their student data several times a year for state and federal reporting purposes.
 Data uploaded from your student information system to KIDS is used to populate the DGSR.
-Non-Graduate Any student who does not graduate by September 30 of their fourth- or fifth- year of high school OR any student who does not transfer to a school or educational program in another state, move to another country or die by September 30 of their fourth- or fifth-year of high school.
-Regular High School Diploma The standard high school diploma awarded to students in a state that is fully aligned with the state's academic content standards and does not include a GED credential, certificate of attendance, or any alternative award.
-September 30 th The school the student is assigned to for graduation purposes is determined by the latest EXIT or EOYA record as of September 30.
+Non-Graduate Any student who does not graduate by September 30 of their fourth- or fifth-year of high school OR any student who does not transfer to a school or educational program in another state, move to another country or die by September 30 of their fourth- or fifth-year of high school.
+Regular High School Diploma Thestandardhighschooldiplomaawardedtostudentsinastatethatis fullyalignedwiththestate's academiccontentstandardsanddoesnot includeaGEDcredential,certificateofattendance,orany alternative award.
+September 30 th The school the student is assigned to for graduation purposes is determined by the latest EXIT or EOYA recordas of September 30.
 If a student enrolls in a new school prior to September 30 but no EXIT or EOYA records are submitted by that school, then that student will not be in their graduation cohort.
 He/she will be in the graduation cohort of the school that they transferred from.
 Transfer In When a student enrolls after the beginning of his/her cohort's first year in high school.
-Transfer Out When a student transfers to a school or educational program that culminates in the award of a regular high school diploma, moves to another country or dies.
-Unresolved Exit A student who belonged to the school in the prior school year in KIDS on either an ENRL or EOYA record, did not have EXIT record submitted and has not had a KIDS ENRL or ASGT record sent up for the current school year.
+Transfer Out When a student transfers to a school or educational program that culminates in the award of a regular high school diploma, moves to another country ordies.